Blueprints-org/blueprints/README.md

   <img alt="blueprints banner" src="docs/source/_static/blueprints_banner.png">
 </picture>

+Can someone explain to me why eurocode is not publicly available in code and that all of us are coding eurocode with massive maintenance costs and shortages in technical personel?
+Well, no longer!

-Welcome to Blueprints, the cornerstone repository for civil engineering professionals and enthusiasts alike.
-Blueprints is a collaborative, open-source initiative designed to serve as a comprehensive library of code, tools, and best practices, aiming to streamline and innovate the workflows within the built environment sector.
+Welcome to Blueprints, the cornerstone repository for civil engineering professionals and enthusiasts alike!

-## Vision

-Our vision with Blueprints is to create an accessible, reliable, and community-driven resource that supports engineers, and developers in their daily challenges.
-By harnessing the collective expertise of the industry, Blueprints strives to pave the way for a future where collaboration and open source can drive the field of civil engineering to new heights.
+Blueprints is a collaboration of several engineering companies which contains programmable eurocode information such as tables, figures and formulas.
+It also provides materials, geometry and even section checks.
+The basis as well as the implemented usecases provide all key necessities for the civil engineer.

 ## Mission

 Our mission is to:

+- Offer a robust suite of tools and libraries that encapsulate common and advanced engineering tasks.
 - Foster a community where sharing knowledge and best practices is the norm, not the exception.
 - Provide a solid foundation of code and documentation that adheres to the highest quality standards (100% code coverage).
-- Offer a robust suite of tools and libraries that encapsulate common and advanced engineering tasks.

 ## Installation